 Using rodent detection dogs to test/check incoming ships and cargo to ensure that vessels entering the maritime zone do not re-contaminate the island with rodents.
 We support the housing, training and feeding of these dogs that can sniff out rodents and prevent them from reinvading South Georgia Island.
 Read more here.

 Research: Wild Water Whales – Southern Right, Humpback and Blue Whales

 Identifying and monitoring the habits of whales which feed in South Georgia waters, along with measuring their recovery and repopulation progress through cutting-edge technology including buoys and underwater instruments.
 (Project led by British Antarctic Survey).
-Read more here.
+Read more about the project here and a February 2020 update on the return of the whales to South Georgia here.

 Conservation: Albatrosses – Seabirds at Risk

 The largest and most mesmerizing seabirds in the world live in the Southern Ocean.
 Witnessing a flying albatross at sea is unlike any other pelagic experience.
 We continue to support a multiyear project of looking at populations of Wandering, Grey-headed, Black-browed and Light-mantled Albatrosses, all of which have been declining in numbers.
 International fishing fleets snare them unintentionally as bycatch – we support work to educate the industry in alternative fishing methods to reduce bycatch.

 Gough Island Rodent Eradication